notch8/viva/README.md

     -   Multiple Choice
     -   Upload
 -   `KEYWORD` (Recommended): One or more phrases that describe the question; separate each phrase with a comma
--   `SUBJECT` (Recommended): One or more subjects that are topical for this question; separate each phrase with a comma
+-   `SUBJECT` (Recommended): One or more subjects that are topical for this question; separate each phrase with a comma; subjects must match the predefined subjects in the database
 -   `LEVEL` (Recommended):
 -   `IMAGE_PATH` (Optional): One or more image file paths, separated by semicolons
 -   `ALT_TEXT` (Optional): One or more alt texts corresponding to the images, separated by semicolons